-The Student Accounts department within the Office of Student Financial Services will follow up with students to collect past due accounts.
-The overall goal is to encourage all students to pay their balance on time so that they are not faced with the consequences as outlined below.
+The Student Accounts department will follow up with students to collect past due accounts.
+The overall goal is to encourage all students to pay balances on time as to not be faced with the consequences as outlined below.

-Consequences of past due accounts can include any and all of the items listed below:
+Consequences of past due accounts can include any or all items listed below: